Canon 10D vs 100D

 |Panasonic G6« »||Y||stereo||mono||Y||-||mini||2.0||Y||Y||-||Panasonic G6|

 Both the 10D and the 100D have been discontinued, but can regularly be found used on eBay.
 The 10D was replaced by the Canon 20D, while the 100D was followed by the Canon 200D.
+Further information on the two cameras, as well as related accessories, can be found on the Canon website.

 Review summary: Canon 10D vs 100D